square/workflow-swift/Samples/Tutorial/Tutorial1.md

 # Summary

-In this tutorial, we covered creating a Screen, ScreenViewController, Workflow, and binding them together in a ContainerViewController.
+In this tutorial, we covered creating a Screen, ScreenViewController, Workflow, and binding them together in a `WorkflowHostingController`.
 We also covered the Workflow being responsible for the state of the UI instead of the view controller being responsible.

 Next, we will create a second screen and workflow, and the use composition to navigate between them.